 You’ll also want to consider connectivity and how many people your podcast will feature.
 If it’s a solo podcast, a single microphone will do the trick.
 You’ll also be able to easily connect to your computer or recording device, either with XLR or USB directly.
 Check out our selection of USB/mobile device microphones here.

 If you’ll be podcasting as a group, consider multiple microphones or perhaps a single mic that’s good at picking up multiple sound sources.
 This will make mixing a little bit harder though!
 For group podcasts, a dynamic mic per person is the most common setup.
-Here’s a selection of some of the most popular podcast mic options:
+Here’s a selection of well-known models as well as some fresh releases: